Gene Therapy in Sickle Cell

 Spark the Conversation

-As with any treatment, there are some risks associated with gene therapy.
-Discussing your thoughts, questions, and any specific concerns with your doctor is the best way learn more about gene therapy.
+Discussing your thoughts, questions, and any specific concerns with your doctor is the best way to learn more about gene therapy.
 Don’t be afraid to ask your doctors questions about sickle cell disease, including current treatment options and treatments that are still being investigated.

 Learn more about gene therapy by exploring some of these resources: